 Robert Alexander is a member of the firm and represents clients in litigation matters at both the trial and appellate level, with a particular emphasis on ERISA litigation, class action litigation, and other complex, multiparty litigation.
 Robert has written or co-authored briefs in the United States Supreme Court, in eleven federal courts of appeals, in numerous federal and state trial courts, as well as administrative and arbitral tribunals; he has also argued on behalf of the firm’s clients in injunction proceedings and in a wide variety of motion proceedings at the trial level in state and federal courts, and has argued appeals in state and federal appellate courts.
 Robert has represented clients in both jury and bench trials, and in arbitration proceedings.

 Robert regularly represents ERISA plans, fiduciaries, and participants in a variety of litigation, including class action and other procedurally complex, multi-party actions, often involving novel or unsettled legal issues.
 In addition to ERISA litigation, Robert represents clients in connection with First Amendment, union governance, RICO and employment rights matters.
 Robert also provides the firm’s clients with advice and counseling regarding employee benefits and employee rights issues, and assists clients in mediation proceedings.
+Robert has spoken on various litigation issues related to employee benefit matters to ABA and LCC audiences.
+Robert served on the LCC Board of Directors from 2012-2015.

 Prior to joining the firm, Robert worked in the Denver office of a large firm headquartered in Washington, D.C., was a teaching fellow at Stanford Law School, and a law clerk to Hon.
 Carlos F. Lucero, United States Court of Appeals for the Tenth Circuit.